 And what does statistics say?

-All statistical data confirm thatSmoking of pregnant women does pose a threat to their future children.
-Miscarriage and premature birth As studies in the United States and Great Britain have shown, the risk of miscarriage among women smokers is 30 to 70% higher.
-The death rate at birth is 30%, the risk of a sudden death of a newborn is increased by 52%.
-According to Czech doctors, in 96% of cases, miscarriage was associated with maternal smoking.
-The likelihood of premature birth was directly related to the number of cigarettes smoked by a woman.
-As it turned out, smoking four cigarettes a day already poses a serious danger for the future child.
-French researchers conducted observations of 9,169 pregnant women in 13 Parisian maternity hospitals, and reached similar conclusions: the risk of intrauterine death of a child directly depends on the number of cigarettes smoked by the mother.
-The newborn babies born from smoking mothers, according to statistics, have an average body weight of 200-300 grams below the norm.
-And the reduced weight of the body is the children of those mothers who did not smoke during pregnancy, but had this habit before they became pregnant.
-Even if the mother smokes moderately (that is, smokes less than 9 cigarettes a day), this fact increases the probability of her newborn baby's death by 20% and the risk of various developmental anomalies by half.
-Heart defects, inguinal hernia, strabismus, wolf mouth, hare lip - all these disorders are more common in children smokers mums.
-American doctors also argue that smoking increases the likelihood of the birth of a baby with Down syndrome.
-It has been established that in babies whose mothers smoked during pregnancy, there are such consequences of hypoxia (lack of oxygen) as:
+All statistics confirm thatSmoking during pregnancy really does pose a threat to their future children.
+Miscarriage and premature birth As studies conducted in the USA and Great Britain have shown, the risk of miscarriage in women who smoke is 30-70% higher.
+The mortality rate during childbirth is 30% higher, the risk of sudden death of the newborn is 52%.
+According to Czech doctors, in 96% of cases, miscarriage was associated with the mother's smoking.
+The likelihood of premature birth was directly related to the number of cigarettes smoked by the woman.
+As it turned out, smoking four cigarettes a day already poses a serious danger to the future child.
+French researchers observed 9,169 pregnant women in 13 Parisian maternity hospitals and came to similar conclusions: the risk of intrauterine death of the child directly depends on the number of cigarettes smoked by the mother.
+According to statistics, newborn babies born to smoking mothers have a body weight on average 200-300 grams below normal.
+Moreover, the children of those mothers who did not smoke during pregnancy, but had this habit before they became pregnant, have a reduced body weight.
+Even if the mother smokes moderately (that is, smokes less than 9 cigarettes a day), this fact increases the probability of death of her newborn child by 20% and doubles the risk of various developmental anomalies.
+Heart defects, inguinal hernia, strabismus, cleft palate, harelip - all these disorders are more common in children of smoking mothers.
+American doctors also claim that smoking increases the likelihood of the birth of a baby with Down syndrome.
+It has been established that babies whose mothers smoked during pregnancy experience the following consequences of hypoxia (lack of oxygen):

 - bad sleep